ekhmoi/what-appears/1_chapters/01-what-appears/02-structure-figure-and-background.md

-## Chapter 2 - Structure: Figure, Background, Near and Far
+## Structure: Figure, Background, Near and Far

 In the last chapter we called the whole situation of your current experience **the field**.